 I felt very safe on the train and was not worried about anything on this leg of our trip.
 It felt no different than the train rides that I took back home, save for the fact that it was in Thailand.

-Can you charge your phone on the train?
+Can you charge your phone on the Bangkok to Ayutthaya train ride?

 There are no places to charge your phone, but since this trip is under two hours, you won’t need to worry about battery juice.

 Is it easy to ask questions in English during the Bangkok to Ayutthaya train ride?

 The staff members on the train had good English and made sure to confirm our destination when we were on the train.
 As we got closer to Ayutthaya, an attendant gave us a heads up for us to start packing our stuff to get ready to leave.